-No later than 31 July each year, companies must submit a provisional tax return for the year, accompanied by a payment for half the estimated tax liability.
-The remaining balance must be paid by 31 December.
+On 1 August each year, companies must submit a provisional tax return for the year, accompanied by a payment for one-third of the estimated tax liability.
+The remaining balance must be paid in equal installments on 30 September and 31 December.
 The final tax liability must be paid not later than 1 August following the end of the tax year and a final tax return must be submitted no later than the following 31 December.
-A further three months is allowed if the return is submitted online.